DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 <strong>Challenge</strong> CR 14, or 12 when fought with silvered weapons<br>
 <strong>Proficiency Bonus.</strong> +4<br>
 <hr>
 <p><strong><em>Hag Coven.</em></strong> The coven includes three hags: Morgantha, Bella, and Offalia.
-A hag acts on the coven's initiative, keeps concentration and suffers conditions independently, and has her own action, bonus action, reaction, and movement.
+A hag acts on her own initiative, keeps concentration and suffers conditions independently, and has her own action, bonus action, reaction, and movement.
 Any damage a hag takes is subtracted from the coven's hit points.
 (If multiple hags take damage from the same source, the coven loses hit points that many times.)</p>
 <p><strong><em>Magic Resistance.</em></strong> The coven has advantage on saving throws against spells and magical effects.</p>
 <p><strong><em>Spellcasting.</em></strong> The coven's spellcasting ability is Intelligence (spell save DC 16, +8 to hit with spell attacks).
 <p><strong><em>Complex Casting.</em></strong> If a hag casts a spell on her turn using a bonus action, she can also use her action to cast a non-cantrip spell on the same turn.</p>